SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 You can change Times in Animation via Blueprint in Constructor-Skript for example

 CharacterBase:
+float TeleportStartEndTime = 1.7f;
+// When TeleportStartTime reaches TeleportStartEndTime States is changes to StopTeleport

+float TeleportStopEndTime = 2.1f;
+// When TeleportStartTime reaches TeleportStopEndTime States is changes to Idle

+float ReloadPauseTime = 2.f;
+// After Reload is done CharAnimState goes back to Idle

+float HitStunnedTime = 0.1f;
+// For this Time CharAnimState will stay in isHit

+float FirePauseTime;
-float TeleportStartEndTime = 1.7f; 	// When TeleportStartTime reaches TeleportStartEndTime States is changes to StopTeleport float TeleportStopEndTime = 2.1f; 	// When TeleportStartTime reaches TeleportStopEndTime States is changes to Idle float ReloadPauseTime = 2.f; 		// After Reload is done CharAnimState goes back to Idle float HitStunnedTime = 0.1f; 		// For this Time CharAnimState will stay in isHit float FirePauseTime 			// This Time is from Weapontable and can be different for every Weapon.
+// This Time is from Weapontable and can be different for every Weapon.
 CharAnimState is Fire till this Time is reached

 EnemyControllerBase:
 float EnemyAttackDuration = 0.6f;